-The remuneration policy (including variable remuneration) and its implementation was discussed in meetings held by the Supervisory Board of Aegon Nederland on several occasions during 2021.
-The Supervisory Board approved the 2021 performance targets for Material Risk Takers (MRT) within the framework set out in the AGGRF.
-It also approved payment of the variable remuneration to MRT relating to the prior Aegon Variable Compensation plan years that vested in 2021.
+The remuneration policy (including variable remuneration) and its implementation was discussed in meetings held by the Supervisory Board of Aegon Nederland on several occasions during 2022.
+The Supervisory Board approved the 2022 performance targets for Material Risk Takers (MRT) within the framework set out in the AGGRF.
+It also approved payment of the variable remuneration to MRT relating to the prior Aegon Variable Compensation plan years that vested in 2022.
 This remuneration was within Aegon Nederland's remuneration policy.
-Due to the leave of the former CEO in 2021, the CFO of Aegon Nederland was granted a one-off fixed allowance in 2021 for temporarily replacing the CEO-position and giving additional support to the onboarding of the new CEO.
 No retention payments were made.
-There were no welcome and exit arrangements granted in 2021 outside of the policy.
+There were no welcome and exit arrangements granted in 2022 outside of the policy.

-The total income of the Board of Directors in 2021 was in line with the remuneration policy and the total variable remuneration of senior management (including members of the statutory board) did not exceed 20% of fixed income for all employees of Aegon Nederland.
-The total amount of variable compensation paid out (in cash or shares) to the members of the Management Team of Aegon Nederland in 2021 was EUR 0.4 million (2020: EUR 0.5 million).
-In 2020 and 2021 no individuals received a total annual compensation equal to or higher than EUR 1 million.
+The total income of the Board of Directors in 2022 was in line with the remuneration policy and the total variable remuneration of senior management (including members of the statutory board) did not exceed 20% of fixed income for all employees of Aegon Nederland that are assigned to Aegon Hypotheken.
+The total amount of variable compensation paid out (in cash or shares) to the members of the Management Team of Aegon Hypotheken in 2022 was EUR 0.0 million (2021: EUR 0.4 million Management Team of Aegon Nederland).
+In 2022 no individuals within Aegon Hypotheken received a total annual compensation equal to or higher than EUR 1.0 million.
 The malus clause was applied on variable remuneration granted conditionally to MRT.
 There was no claw back of previously granted variable remuneration.